michael-timmers/sorting-comparison/README.md

 # sorting-comparison

-A project to learn sorting algorithms functionally with the Scheme programming language.
+A project to learn sorting algorithms functionally with the Guile Scheme programming language.